Ramesh E., Director, DS Manufacturing (Upstream), Kemwell Biopharma Pvt. Ltd.

 Biosimilars development requires upfront investments to generate a large volume of CMC data at a very early stage of product development.
 Generally, product development timelines for biosimilars are back-calculated from loss of exclusivity for a given product.
 Hence, there is very limited or no cushion in the product development timelines.
 To be competitive in the market space, pharmaceutical companies need to pursue multiple products in their pipeline.
 One of the major criteria employed by big pharma companies in the selection of pipeline biosimilar molecules is PTRS (probability of technical and regulatory success).
 However, in the recent past, there were several instances where big pharma companies had to either discontinue or divest some of the pipeline assets due to ever-changing market dynamics.
 Though biosimilars have reached major regulated markets including the US, most of the early entrants are backed by big pharma companies.
 Medium and small companies struggle to overcome the challenges discussed above.

-For large, medium and small pharma companies, outsourcing is a viable option as about 60% – 70% of COGS for the manufacturing of biologics products is contributed by fixed costs.
-In case of dedicated in-house manufacturing facilities, the fixed costs cannot be avoided even during idle conditions.
-Use of multi-product facilities to produce biologics has been proven to be safe as there is minimal to no risk in terms of product carryover.
+For large, medium, and small pharma companies, outsourcing is a viable option as about 60% – 70% of COGS for the manufacturing of biologics products is contributed by fixed costs.
+In the case of dedicated in-house manufacturing facilities, the fixed costs cannot be avoided even during idle conditions.
+The use of multi-product facilities to produce biologics has been proven to be safe as there is minimal to no risk in terms of product carryover.